Range Rover | Industrial Fallout | Matrix Blue Ceramic Coating

 This Range Rover initially came to us because it was covered in spots of tar, but left with a Matrix Blue 3 year ceramic coating.

 Tar can get on a vehicle from roofing work, but usually it splashes from the road.
-It is a bit of a paint to remove, it won't come off with normal washing, but it's not too bad.
+It is a bit of a pain to remove, it won't come off with normal washing, but it's not too bad.

 A more serious problem is the fallout from metal particles which are covering this vehicle.
-As Gary points out this is often just from particles of metal coming off the brakes.
+As Gary points out, this is often just from particles of metal coming off the brakes.
 These particles have a static electric charge which initially makes them cling to the car's bodywork.
 However, they are ferrous and as they get wet they will rust.
-As they rust they become acidic and that acid begins to eat through your paintwork till it gets to the metal underneath and can lead to rust blisters a little like the one shown on the scuttle of this car.
+As they rust they become acidic and that acid begins to eat through your paintwork till it gets to the metal underneath and can lead to rust blisters, a little like the one shown on the scuttle of this car.

 This Range Rover is white, so it shows up the contamination pretty well, but if you park in a station car park or on an industrial estate built along railway lines, it may be worth checking your car by giving it a wash and then dragging a soft cloth over the paintwork, any metal particles will snag.